BoardActive/BAKit-ios/README.md

 ---

 #### Update Info.plist - Location Permission
 Requesting location permission requires the follow entries in your ```Info.plist``` file.
-Each entry requires an accompanying explanation as to why the user should grant their permission.
+Each entry requires an accompanying key in the form of a ```String``` explaining how user geolocation data will be used.

 - `NSLocationAlwaysAndWhenInUseUsageDescription`
   - `Privacy - Location Always and When In Use Usage Description`
-- `NSLocationAlwaysUsageDescription`
-  - `Privacy - Location Always Usage Description`
 - `NSLocationWhenInUseUsageDescription`
   - `Privacy - Location Always Usage Description`